 Family rooms with a large bed and fold-out couch can sleep four, starting at around $250USD per night.
 You may also squeeze into a suite or twin room (two standard doubles and a sofa) for as little as $115USD per night, plus taxes and charges.
 Extra Beds add 45JOD per night ($63USD).

 Hilton Dead Sea Resort and Spa (5*)

 Hilton is one of the more luxurious offerings, also reflected in the price.
 There are seven on-site dining options, including a rooftop lounge for those stunning sunset views.

-Families can enjoy a splash pad area as well as a children’s playground and the extensive pools and a colourful kids club.
-You are up high on the hillside here so do expect quite a trek by stairs or ramp down to the waterfront.
+Families can enjoy a splash pad area, a children’s playground, extensive pools, and a colourful kids club.
+You are up high on the hillside here, so expect a trek by stairs or a ramp down to the waterfront.

 What does it cost to stay at Hilton Dead Sea Resort & Spa?

-Families of 4 would need to look at two interconnecting bedrooms which start from $165USD per room, per night plus taxes.
+Families of 4 would need to look at two interconnecting bedrooms, which start from $165USD per room, per night plus taxes.
 A family of 3 could fit in a suite starting from $300USD per room per night plus taxes (+60JOD/$85USD for an extra bed).
-We reckon the double beds are quite generously sized and adult and child could share, note that two Children below 6-years-old or one below 12-years-old stay with no extra charge.
+We believe the double beds are quite generously sized, and an adult and child could share; note that two Children below 6-years-old or one below 12-years-old stay with no extra charge.